cecchi/Ticketless/README.md

 ---------

 /api
-  - REST-ful interface for the Ticketless database
+  - REST-ful interface to the Ticketless data.

-/mobile
+/app
-  - All mobile app related code (not yet developed)
+  - User interface developed with AngularJS.
+Inteded to be bundled as a PhoneGap application.

-/mobile
+/web
-  - All web app & website related code (not yet developed)
+  - TicketlessApp.com website.